antaldaniel/listen-local-slovakia/README.md

 -   `D21_first_draft.qmd`: First draft of D2.1 _Music, Heritage, and Policy in the Age of AI_.

+-    `index.qmd`: The subsequent versions of _Music, Heritage, and Policy in the Age of AI_, they are also available with versioned DOI identifiers on Zenodo.

+Proprietary software components are not required for the interpretability or auditability of the public outputs shown here, but are referenced where relevant to explain system-level design choices.

 ## Bibliography and citation management